 Robert Alexander (MFA 1996) is a professional playwright whose works include I Ain't Yo' Uncle, produced by the San Francisco Mime Troupe, A Preface to the Alien Garden, produced by Trinity Rep in Providence, and The Last Orbit of Billy Mars, produced at Woolly Mammoth in Washington DC.

 Nicole Fonarow (BA 1991) is a stage and television actress.
 Among her many productions is Voices in the Dark, produced on Broadway.

 Tanna Frederick (BA 1999) rose to prominence for her title role in Hollywood Dreams, for which she received the Best Actress Award at the 2008 Fargo Film Festival.
 Tanna received the Maverick Award at the Celebration of Greatness Ceremony, sponsored by the Los Angeles Women's Theatre Festival in 2009.

 Rebecca Gilman (MFA 1992) is a playwright whose works have been performed across the country.
 She won the American Theater Critics' Association Osborn Award for her play The Glory of Living and she was a finalist for the Pulitzer Prize.
+She won the 2015 Steinberg/ATCA Award for Best New Play outside of NY for her play LUNA GALE.
 Her plays include Spinning into butter, Boy Meets Girl, and The Sweetest Swing in Baseball.

 Dana Green (BA 1997) is an actor in major American regional theatres.
 She played leading roles for four seasons at the Shakespeare Festival in Stratford, Ontario, and has appeared in major roles at Chicago Shakespeare Theatre, the Court Theatre, the Yale Repertory Theatre, Meadow Brook Theatre, and Shakespeare Festival in Dallas.
 Dana has also appeared in film and on television.